 Dr. Jernigan joined the Austin College English faculty in 1967 and spent the next 22 years in dedicated service to the College.
+He received the College’s Homer P. Rainey Award for distinguished service and excellence in 1985.
+His service included stints as chair of the English Department, dean of Humanities, and interim Vice President for Academic Affairs and dean of the faculty.
 He retired August 31, 1989.

 He served as chair of the Department of English, guiding a strong and diverse group of English faculty who thought highly of him.
 In his early years, he also offered temporary guidance to the Department of Modern Languages during a reorganization.